tstelzer/welpe.vim/README.md

 ===========

 Dark colorscheme for vim, with a mixture of bright, saturated highlights and pale, low-key colors.
-Uses excusively colors from the 256-color-range, so it should look identical in gvim and vim.
+Uses exclusively colors from the 256-color-range, so it should look identical in gvim and vim.

 CHANGELOG
 ---------

-v0.1.1
+v0.1.2  Adds consistent colors for dirvish, syntastic, incsearch
-Adds readable diff colors
+        Various cleanups, some miniscule changes v0.1.1  Adds readable diff colors

 ## PALETTE